What does being a Christian mean?

 For what the law was powerless to do because it was weakened by the flesh, God did by sending his own Son in the likeness of sinful flesh to be a sin offering.
 And so he condemned sin in the flesh, in order that the righteous requirement of the law might be fully met in us, who do not live according to the flesh but according to the Spirit.”

 From then on it is God’s love within us which makes us naturally want to fulfil his laws.

 2. What does the word ‘Christian’ mean?

 To help answer the question: ‘What is a Christian?’ did you know that the word ‘Christian’ was a nickname?

 It could have been a mocking name, to make fun of them.

-The reason for the nickname was because these people based their whole lives on the teaching of Jesus Christ.
+The reason for the nickname was that these people based their whole lives on the teachings of Jesus Christ.

 - ‘I am my own boss’